dannguyen/dataviz-journal/sphinx/content/outside-in-data/chicago-annual-gun-crime/index.rst

 Raw crime data (all data)
 =========================

-- How to filter it
+- How to explore it (find gun-related crime)
+- Remove years
+- Explore other anomalies
 - CSV kit?
 - Excel filter?